 Bone Creek Museum believes in the importance of giving artists an opportunity to showcase their work.
-Artists share with audiences their intentions, inspirations, and creative process at receptions held at the museum.
+Artists share with audiences their intentions, inspirations, and creative process at the museum.

-Check our Facebook page as well as our website for further information about upcoming opportunities to attend an opening reception.
+Check our Facebook page as well as our website for further information about upcoming receptions.

 Artist workshops provide guests with an even closer look into the creative process with interactive and hands-on programming that will immerse you in fine art and agrarian heritage.

 In April 2013, Michael Albrechtsen of Kansas and Michael Bingham from Utah led a three-day Plein Air workshop in the Butler County area for artists from the entire region.